 The only ones who have the right to speak about wasting "our" resources are the owners themselves.
 Each owner will make use of his resources in the way he sees fit.
 He can be said to have wasted his resources only when he makes mistaken predictions, and the more resources he has the ability to acquire the less likely he is to be the kind of person who makes the wrong predictions.

 James Sadowsky, 1966

 Environmental damage occurs when someone is losing money.
-William Tucker, 1983 human needs, such as food and shelter.
-We will do this "naturally" if our rights are not violated and government is prevented from discouraging beneficial conservation and from promoting pollution, environmental damage and waste of resources.
+William Tucker, 1983 couraging beneficial conservation and from promoting pollution, environmental damage and waste of resources.